-Harrisville Community Power is a program to provide electric power supply and services for residents, businesses, and other entities in Harrisville's jurisdiction, made possible by legislation passed last year recently.
+Harrisville Community Power is a program to provide electric power supply and services for residents, businesses, and other entities in Harrisville's jurisdiction, made possible by legislation passed recently.
 (Refer to Attachment 1 for more detail about the legislation.)

-The Select Board tasked the Electric Aggregation Committee was tasked by the Select Board to research and evaluate the new legislation.
+The Select Board tasked the Electric Aggregation Committee to research and evaluate the new legislation.
 We recommended the Town adopt Community Power.
-The This Electric Aggregation Plan sets forth goals, implementation and management principles, and requirements for the program for consideration at Town Meeting, May 22, 2021, which the Town of Harrisville voted to authorize as presented.
+The Electric Aggregation Plan set forth goals, implementation and management principles, and requirements for the program for consideration at Town Meeting, May 22, 2021, which the Town of Harrisville voted to authorize as presented.